akanadocs/docs-test/ag/security_config/certificate_authority.md

  * **Expiration Date** - Click on this blank field to launch a calendar pop-up that allows you select the expiration date for the Certificate Authority.
   * **Expiration Time** - Using 24-hour clock time (e.g. 13:00), specify the Hour and Minute the Certificate Authority will expire on the date selected in the step above.
 8. Click **Apply**.
-The *Certificate Authority Summary* Screen is displayed showing your newly entered expiration date and time.
+The *Certificate Authority Summary* screen displays showing your newly entered expiration date and time.

 <a href="#top">back to top</a>

 ## Import CA Certificate

 Replace the existing CA Certificate with an externally imported one, while retaining the current private keys.

 1. Go to **Configure > Security > Certificates > Certificate Authority**.
-The *Certificate Authority Summary* Screen is displayed.
+The *Certificate Authority Summary* screen displays.
 **Note**: *To renew a CA Certificate, an existing CA Certificate must already be defined.*
 2. Click **Import CA Certificate**.
 The *Import CA Certificate* screen displays.